paradisetechsoftsolutions/How-To-Access_Kubernetes_Dashboard_Token/README.md

 Now open the below Kubernetes dashboard URL in a browser.</br></br>
 <strong>http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/.</strong></br>

 The given link will direct you to the Kubernetes dashboard.
 Here, to build a connection we need a token (key).
-And the key will be explained to you by the below commands.
+And the key will be explained to you by the below commands.</br>

-To login properly into the Kubernetes dashboard, we need to create a service account and assign the proper role.
+<li>To login properly into the Kubernetes dashboard, we need to create a service account and assign the proper role.</li>
-$ kubectl create service account dashboard -n default
+<strong>$ kubectl create service account dashboard -n default</strong>

-$ kubectl create clusterrolebinding dashboard-admin -n default --clusterrole=cluster-admin --serviceaccount=default:dashboard
+<strong>$ kubectl create clusterrolebinding dashboard-admin -n default --clusterrole=cluster-admin --serviceaccount=default:dashboard</strong>

 Now the password to login Kubernetes dashboard can be viewed by running the below command.
 Copy the decoded password and login to the dashboard.
 $ kubectl get secret $(kubectl get serviceaccount dashboard -o jsonpath="{.secrets[0].name}") -o jsonpath="{.data.token}" | base64 --decode